aai-institute/pyDVL/CONTRIBUTING.md

 create a new release manually by following these steps:

 1. (Repeat as needed) implement features on feature branches merged into `develop`.
-Each merge into develop will publishg a new pre-release version into TestPyPI.
+Each merge into develop will publish a new pre-release version to TestPyPI.
 These versions can be installed using `pip install --pre --index-url https://test.pypi.org/simple/`.
 2. When ready to release: From the develop branch create the release branch and perform release activities (update changelog, news, ...).
 For your own